DaanHessen/earctl/README.md

 ./target/release/earctl server --addr 0.0.0.0:8787
 ```

-On Arch, install from the AUR with `yay -S earctl` (includes a user service).
+On Arch, install from the AUR with `yay -S earctl`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage